ACT Healthcare Survey

-The Healthcare Survey gives us a broad indication of how well we are providing our services and indicates issues the organisation needs to consider in more depth.
-Our results are compared in the report to hospitals of a similar size in Victoria who use the same survey tool; the ACT results are similar to those in Victoria.
+The Healthcare Survey gives us a broad indication of how well we are providing our services and areas for improvement.
+Our results are compared in the report to hospitals of a similar size in Victoria who use the same survey tool.
 Further information about the Victorian hospitals that have been used for comparative purposes can be found in the report.

 Consumers responded to questions related to six indicators of care.
-The Overall Experience Index provides a summary of the other 5 indicators.
-The average results for the Health Directorate are:
+The Overall Experience Index provides a summary of the other 5 key indicators.

-More specifically, people surveyed felt the Health Directorate performed well in:
+More specifically, people surveyed felt ACT Health performed well in:

 - Respect for privacy